 Pellaeon chuckled through his breath mask.
-"Emperor's earsare you suggesting what I think you're suggesting?
-You don't mean 'sacrifice' you mean bait."
+"Emperor's ears-are you suggesting what I think you're suggesting?
+You don't mean 'sacrifice': you mean bait."

 "From the inside," Saba said, nodding enthusiastically, "this one will be best placed to take over the ship.
 It iz not a warship, after all.
-It iz a glorified freighter.
-It will rely on otherz to defend it.
+It is a glorified freighter.
+It will rely on others to defend it.
 At worst, disabling it will allow the cargo to be unloaded more easily."